WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 33. What is the difference between HTML and React Event Handling?

 - In HTML, events are handled using event attributes, such as onclick or onchange.
 In React, events are handled using the on keyword and a callback function.
 React's event handling system is more powerful and flexible than the traditioal HTML event handling system.

+## 34. What are synthetic events in React?

+- Synthetic events in React are a cross-browser compatible way to handle events.
+They are used to normalize the behaviour of different browser event systems and provide a consistent API for handling events.